Lapin0t/grothendieck-cern/README.md

 fact, this is a general phenomenon in our culture, and indeed, when talking with many other people, I've made analogous observations.
-For myself, for example, I've made the general decision to pursue romantic relations with a woman only to the extent that it will appear to me as a vehicule of establishing deeper communication.
+For myself, for example, I've made the general decision to pursue romantic relations with a woman only to the extent that it will appear to me as a vehicle of establishing deeper communication.
 See, this is just one particular example of a way in which each of us can immediately transform the way we approach others.
 Similarly, I can tell you that my relationship with my children has changed, in